slateci/atlas-squid/README.md

 **New Instances**

-To deploy new instances you must include the cluster, group, and app.
+To deploy new instances you must create a new directory with a `instance.yaml` file that includes the cluster, group, and app.
 Version is optional.

         cluster: uutah-prod
         group: slate-dev